robomotic/chess-archery/README.md

 ## 🎮 Play Online

-Open `chess.html` in your web browser to play Archess immediately - no installation required!
+Open `docs/chess.html` in your web browser to play Archess immediately - no installation required!

+The game is also ready for GitHub Pages deployment with all graphics properly configured.

 ## 🏹 Game Overview